Vision-Language Memory for Spatial Reasoning: Introduction

-To equip with persistent memory, we introduce a dual-memory module that preserves and updates 3D-aware representations across time and viewpoints.
-It comprises (1) a working memory that functions as a sliding window over recent frames to capture immediate context, and (2) an episodic memory that serves as a fixed-capacity bank for long-term memorization.
-We design gated fusion and similarity-based update mechanisms to retain salient information, recall previously observed objects, and maintain a coherent long-term spatial map for robust spatial reasoning.
-This design effectively mitigates the forgetting inherent to transient context windows, e.g., recalling a seen chair, while updating stored representations to remove redundancy, keeping computation and storage bounded.
-We note that 3DLLM-Mem~\cite{hu20253dllmmem} is a concurrent effort to enhance memorization in VLMs.
-However, its unpruned memory accumulates redundant entries and incurs high computation on long videos.
-In contrast, our dual-memory design integrates a sliding-window working memory for recent context with a fixed-capacity episodic memory that performs gated fusion, preserving salient observations while enabling bounded yet persistent long-horizon reasoning.
+To equip the model with persistent memory, we introduce an attention-based dual-memory to preserve and update 3D-aware representations across frames and viewpoints.
+It comprises (1) a working memory that functions as a sliding window over recent frames to capture immediate context, and (2) an episodic memory that serves as a fixed-capacity bank for recall across frames.
+We design gated fusion and similarity-based update mechanisms to retain informative observations while preventing redundant accumulation, enabling coherent spatial reasoning across frames under bounded computation and storage.
+We note that 3DLLM-Mem~\cite{hu20253dllmmem} augments VLMs with memory mechanisms.
+In contrast to memory architectures that grow stored representations over time, our dual-memory design integrates a sliding-window working memory for recent context with a fixed-capacity episodic memory that performs gated fusion.
+This design ensures bounded memory usage while preserving reliable spatial reasoning.